alaeri/bls/README.md

     //bls sends heartbeat to client with seconds interval, which is indicated in config
     //when client send back pong msg, which is required, this cb func will be called
-    //delay indicates the transport delay between bls and client, seconds
-    //recv_sum indicates the bytes have been recved from this client client.on("ping_pong_request", function(delay, recv_sum){
+    //delay indicates the transport delay between bls and client client.on("ping_pong_request", function(delay, recv_sum){
         console.log("get pong response! %d %d", delay, recv_sum);
+    });

+    //listen to custom command from client, so client can send custom data to bls client.on("customCmd", function(trans_id, cmd_obj, data){
+        console.log("get user custom command. %s %s %s", trans_id, cmd_obj, data);

+        var result = "result data";

+        //you can answer client with "_result" or "_error"
+        //trans_id must be same with the one in cb func arguments client.result("_result", trans_id, result);
     });
 });
 ```